2023 Solar Incentives Guide for New Richmond, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now qualify for a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

 State & Local Solar Incentives